 Iolite Buying Guide

-Iolite, the gem variety of cordierite shows strong pleochroism.
+Iolite, the gem variety of cordierite, shows strong pleochroism.
+It can show different colors when viewed from different angles.
 Researchers believe this stone may have been one of the first polarizing lenses.
+An iolite will show its maximum alternate color when faced against the direction of the sun.
 The Vikings may have used this feature to find the Sun on a cloudy day, allowing them to navigate the northern seas.

 Iolite Buying and the Four Cs

+Today, iolites are rapidly growing in popularity due to their color and affordability.
 The IGS iolite value listing has price guidelines for top-color cut stones and cabochons as well as for colorless gems.

 Iolite, from the Greek for "violet stone," is most valuable with a slightly violet-blue face-up color.
 This hue causes some consumers to confuse iolite with sapphire or tanzanite, two stones of much greater rarity and value.
 However, most iolite has a washed-out or inky look, and few gems exhibit high saturation.
 For highly saturated iolite, the ideal tone is medium-dark.